shalebridge/jellyfin-smart-shuffle/README.md

   * Prioritize Less-Played - When enabled, will favor media with lower or no play count.
   * Penalize Recently Played - Uses a time window and weight multipliers to reduce the chance of recently played items appearing early in a new queue.
 * General information.

-This allows administrators to inspect and clear shuffle state.

----

 # Client Compatibility